feelsuegood/gpt-assistants-fullstack/README.md

 ## 📝 To Do

-- [x] Replace embedding logic in PrivateGPT with `utils.embedding` function
-- [ ] Add more GPT-powered tools (SiteGPT, MeetingGPT, InvestorGPT, etc.)
+- [x] DocumentGPT: Refactor to use the utils.embedding function for embeddings.
+- [x] PrivateGPT: Refactor to use the utils.embedding function for embeddings.
-- [ ] Use function calling instead of prompts for QuizGPT
+- [ ] QuizGPT: Implement function calling instead of using prompt-based generation.
-- [ ] Create a switch (enable/disable) that shows the correct answer or not, for QuizGPT
+- [ ] QuizGPT: Add a toggle switch to show or hide the correct answers.
+- [x] SiteGPT: playwright install in the virtual environment
+- [ ] SiteGPT: Build a chatbot with message streaming, user and assistant roles, chat history, and memory integration.
+- [ ] SiteGPT: Cache user questions and similar questions.
+  - Idea: Save past questions and responses.
+  - When a new question is asked, check if a similar question exists to another llm.
+    - If it does, return the saved response.
+    - If not, proceed with a map-reduce or rerank chain.
+    - (Hint: You can implement this using function calling.)
+    -

 ---